marcglasberg/fast_immutable_collections/README.md

 There are a few aspects of native Dart collection mixins which I don't like, so I've tried to improve on those here.

 - First is that some Dart mixins let you create inefficient methods (like fore example, a `length` getter which has to iterate through all items to yield a result).
-All mixins within ** FIC** are as efficient as the underlying immutable collection, so you don't need to worry about this problem.
+All mixins within **FIC** are as efficient as the underlying immutable collection, so you don't need to worry about this problem.

 - Second is that the native Dart mixins implement their respective collections.
 For example, a `ListMixin` implements `List`.
 I don't think this is desirable.
 For example, should a `Students` class be an `IList` by default?
 I don't think so.
 For this reason, the `FromIListMixin` is not called `IListMixin`, and it does not implement `IList` nor `Iterable`.

-- Third, unfortunately, the `expect` method in tests compare iterables by comparing their items.
+- Third, unfortunately, the `expect` method in tests compares iterables by comparing their items.
 So, if the `Students` class were to implement `Iterable`, the `expect` method would completely ignore its `operator ==`, which probably is not what you want.